AnggaR96s/Reforestation/README.md

-## I was going to get a brain transplant, but I changed my mind
+## I broke my finger at work today, on the other hand I'm completely fine.